slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On selling, negotiation and price

 <!--
+- Price is a filter.
+Set it to choose the customers you prefer to work with.
 - best marketing is recomendation from other person
 - Marketing is a symptom of excess production.
 - People don’t buy products, they buy better versions of themselves.